Combretastatin

-Combretastatin is a dihydrostilbenoid found in Combretum caffrum.
+Combretastatin is a dihydrostilbenoid found in Combretum afrum.

 As a class

 Combretastatins are a class of natural phenols.
-A variety of different natural combretastatin molecules are present in the bark of Combretum caffrum, commonly known as South African Bush Willow.
+A variety of different natural combretastatin molecules are present in the bark of C. afrum, commonly known as South African Bush Willow.
 Despite having a similar name, combretastatins are unrelated to statins, a family of cholesterol lowering drugs.

 Natural combretastatins

 Molecules that fall into the combretastatin family generally share 3 common structural features: a trimethoxy "A"-ring, a "B"-ring containing substituents often at C3' and C4', and [often] an ethene bridge between the two rings which provides necessary structural rigidity.
 Molecules with such an ethene bridge are also stilbenoids, molecules with a non-ethene bridge are dihydrostilbenoids.

 Molecules with C3' amino and hydroxyl substituents are very active, and molecules with C4' hydroxyl or methoxy substituents are also cytotoxic.
 Of the natural products presently known combretastatin A-4 is the most potent in regards to both tubulin binding ability and cytotoxicity.
 Combretastatin A-1 is also a potent cytotoxic agent.
 Another molecule is combretastatin B-1.